Keep Up With McLean!

 You can also learn more about the latest in addiction treatment and research during our annual addiction conference this May.

-Hilary S. Connery, MD, PhD, is the clinical director of McLean’s Substance Use Disorders Division and an assistant professor of psychiatry at Harvard Medical School.
+Hilary S. Connery, MD, PhD, is the clinical director of McLean’s Center of Excellence in Alcohol, Drugs, and Addiction and an assistant professor of psychiatry at Harvard Medical School.